 Light and Temperature

 When planted in a container growing outdoors, move the sea onion to the ideal spot each season.
-In the spring and fall, it should get full sun or partial sun.
+It should get full or partial sun in the spring and fall.
 In the summer, it should receive partial shade.

 When growing indoors, any window receiving bright sunlight throughout the day should work.
 A south-facing window is often the best choice.

 It is generally a low-maintenance plant and is best grown indoors in a sunny window or outdoors in an area with some afternoon shade.